 Agent identity

-The Agent Trust Registry gives external agents and systems a public-safe way to identify themselves, state their purpose, declare allowed data modes, request capabilities, and prepare for quote, credit, run, receipt, and callback access.
+The Agent Trust Registry gives external agents and systems a public way to identify themselves, state their purpose, declare allowed data modes, request capabilities, and prepare for quote, credit, run, receipt, and callback access.

 The registry keeps the first handshake clear.
 It names who is operating the agent, what the agent wants to do, how it receives results, and which inputs are acceptable.